Graduate Certificate in Film and Culture

 FUNDAMENTALS IN THE STUDY OF FILM

-FIL 6807: Film Theory and Criticism, or the equivalent
+FIL 6807: Film Theory and Criticism, or approved equivalent

-FIL 6026: Film History and Historiography, or the equivalent
+FIL 6026: Film History and Historiography, or approved equivalent

 TOPICS IN MASS MEDIA AND POPULAR CULTURE